Chiff.com

 WHERE: Televised live on BBC One

-Watch for this year's 2025 BAFTA Television Awards to be televised on BBC One on Sunday evening, May 11, 2025 live from London.
+This year's 2025 BAFTA Television Awards was on BBC One on Sunday evening, May 11, 2025 live from London.

-In the US and Canada, the show will air l on Britbox while Australian audiences can tune into Foxtel for complete coverage.
+In the US and Canada, the show aired on Britbox while Australian audiences tunred into Foxtel for complete coverage.

-Hosting this year's awards ceremony will be actor Alan Cumming.
+Hosting this year's awards ceremony was actor Alan Cumming.

-2024 BAFTA TV nominations leading the pack this year include Baby Reindeer, Richard Gadd’s semi-autobiographical stalker thriller has eight nominations, with Mr Bates Vs the Post Office and Rivals earning six nods each.
+2024 BAFTA TV nominations (also see WINNERS, below) included leading contenders Baby Reindeer, Richard Gadd’s semi-autobiographical stalker thriller with eight nominations, followed by six nods each for Mr Bates Vs the Post Office and Rivals..

-Netflix's top hit, Baby Reindeer, leads the 2025 BAFTA TV Awards with 8 nominations.
+Netflix's top hit, Baby Reindeer, led the 2025 BAFTA TV Awards with 8 nominations.

 DID YOU KNOW?